ncats/translator-modules/README.md

 Docker-imposed container RAM limits.
 On Linux, this limit defaults to "all of memory" thus, memory intensive services will likely have enough memory on a decent sized machine; however, the Docker for Mac and Docker for Windows variants impose stricter limits, usually about 2.0 GB.
 This limit may be reset manually through the Docker Desktop resource in the Docker Desktop Preferences.. dialog.
-At the time of this writing, a setting of at least 3 GB is needed to run the Jaccard on the Mac.
-Users on Macs can see https://docs.docker.com/docker-for-mac/ for details about how to adjust the maximum container memory 'resource' using Docker for Mac Desktop Preferences.
-The "Advanced" settings for Docker for Windows Preferences provide similar facilities (see https://docs.docker.com/docker-for-windows/).
+At the time of this writing, a setting of at least 3 GB is needed to run
+the Jaccard on the Mac.
+Users on Macs can see https://docs.docker.com/docker-for-mac/ for details about how to adjust the maximum container memory 'Resource' using Docker for Mac Desktop Preferences dialog (invoked from the in context popup menu of the Docker Desktop icon seen at the top right hand corner of the menu bar).
+The "Advanced" settings for Docker for Windows Desktop preferences provide similar facilities (see https://docs.docker.com/docker-for-windows/).

-Interestingly, the Jaccard service running in a guest Ubuntu Linux VM within VMware running on a Windows 10 machine, requires over 4.77 GB or RAM.
-One conjectures that Mac and Linux have different memory models!
+Interestingly, the Jaccard service running in a guest Ubuntu Linux VM running on a Windows 10 machine, requires over 4.77 GB of RAM to run fully loaded with ontology.
+One conjectures that Mac and Linux have very distinct memory models!

 ### Building and Running the Microservices